 Processes show how entities interact and evolve.

-- Ontologies: The master blueprint that defines what entities exist, their properties, and how they relate (e.g., mapping how “liquidity” links to “systemic risk”)
+- Ontologies: The master blueprint that defines what entities exist, their properties, and how they relate (e.g., mapping how 'liquidity' links to 'systemic risk')

 Ontologies provide definitions and context.

-- Semantic Layers: Thematic groupings that organize analysis and allow you to view the market through different lenses (Monetary layer, fiscal-real economy interface, investor type layer).
+- Semantic Layers: Thematic groupings that organise analysis and allow you to view the market through different lenses (Monetary layer, fiscal-real economy interface, investor type layer).
 Each layer hosts its own set of entities and relationships for focused analysis.

-- Triples: Connected/causal/correlative links like “earnings surprise → volatility spike.”
+- Triples: Connected/causal/correlative links like 'earnings surprise → volatility spike'.

 Triples are the fundamental way to express connections in the graph.